zhenghaoz/SimpleScheme/README.md

 ## Defect

-- Use integer as numeric type(Rational number is better).
+- Rational number is not supported.

-- Need more primitive procedure.
+- Need more primitive procedures.

 - There might be some bugs.